Detox For Men in Georgia

 Rehab options for men include:

-Overcome Addiction at Our Men’s Detox in Atlanta, Georgia
+Overcome Addiction at Our Men’s Detox Program in Georgia

 The Retreat of Atlanta offers detox for men struggling with drug and alcohol use disorders.
-Through our men’s detox in Atlanta, clients gain the tools necessary for lasting recovery.
+Through our men’s detox program, clients gain the tools necessary for lasting recovery.
 While individuals stay at the detox facility, they will experience a safe and comfortable detox process under the care of our medical and nursing staff.
 To add, our facility is staffed 24/7 by professionals trained and experienced in detox and addiction treatment.
-We offer different health plans like Tufts and accept TRICARE and PHCS insurance plans.

-If you or a loved one are struggling with addiction, visit our admissions page to begin your recovery journey today.
+If you or a loved one are struggling with addiction, contact us to begin your recovery journey today.